ibbieo/ibbie/README.md

 I'm a designer based in Seattle, passionate about design for all.

-Currently I'm @SeattleIndianHealthBoard, a Native focused clinic/advocacy org, where I support with everything design as we work on addressing systemic racism, inequity, and fixing all of the world's ills.
+Currently I'm @SeattleIndianHealthBoard, a Native serving clinic/advocacy org, where I support with everything design as we work on addressing systemic racism, inequity, and fixing all of the world's ills.

 #### Skills